 What Is a Lead Magnet

-Lead magnet refers to any free item or service someone can get in exchange for their contact information, more specifically, their email addresses.
+A lead magnet refers to any free item or service someone can get in exchange for their contact information, more specifically, their email address.

 What are examples of lead magnets?